YosysHQ/nextpnr/README.md

 ### nextpnr-ice40

-To build the iCE40 version of nextpnr, install [icestorm](http://www.clifford.at/icestorm/) with chipdbs installed in `/usr/local/share/icebox`.
+To build the iCE40 version of nextpnr, install [icestorm](http://www.clifford.at/icestorm/) with chipdbs installed in `/usr/local/share/icebox`
+(or another location, which should be passed as -DICEBOX_ROOT=/path/to/icebox to CMake).
 Then build and install `nextpnr-ice40` using the following commands:

 ```